 - Full refills only – no partial refills (safety concern)

-- Exceptions are being discussed – see Questions and Answers
+- Exceptions may be considered – see Questions and Answers

 - Will be billed per size of dewar, not per volume dispensed

 |Campus Sector||Delivery Day||APPROVED order by 11am on:||Location / Facility|

 To receive delivery on your scheduled day please ensure:

 - Order is approved and released to Procurement Services (via eSHOP) by 11 am the day before scheduled delivery day

 - Customer account number is in External Notes section

 - Building address is in Ship To section